 Why I always keep beef mince in the freezer

-Beef mince is one of the most affordable proteins you can buy.
+Ground beef mince is one of the most affordable proteins you can buy.
 It thaws quickly, cooks fast, and works across so many different meals.
 For anyone cooking on a budget, whether you are feeding a family or just starting out in your own place, mince is the ingredient that will carry you through the week more than almost anything else.

 This recipe came out of a series I started when my eldest son moved into a flat.
 I wanted to put together meals that were cheap, easy, and actually worth eating.